 Backcountry Ski Course with Avalanche Training COVID-19 UPDATE: AAI is open and operating with new policies and procedures for COVID-19.
 Click the following links to learn more about AAI's COVID-19 Operating Plans and cancellation policy.
-Note that participants who are unvaccinated may be asked to provide their own transportation while the COVID pandemic continues.
+Note that AAI requires proof of full COVID-19 vaccination for all trips at least through September 30, 2022.
 Overview

 Anyone who is planning on venturing into the backcountry without a professional guide or instructor needs a broad base of skills – everything from how to use climbing skins to an understanding of snow stability and avalanche safety.
 Depending on your goals and objectives, knowing how to build an improvised snow shelter and having experience camping in the snow and having technical rescue skills could be important too.
 This is why we offer a wide range of courses in the Cascades during the winter.

 With the updates and changes to the AIARE Curriculum (see the